benbenbenbenbenben/go-service/example/README.md

 # Example Service

-This directory contains an example "Hello, World!" service that demonstrates how to use the `go-service` library.
+This directory contains an example "Hello, World!" service that demonstrates how to use the `goservice` library.

 ## Prerequisites